BlueBunnex/Forever-Indev/README.md

 **Notes:**

 - Ensure that the structure of the folder and files remains unchanged during the extraction and rezip process.
-- Any errors in the folder structure or file names can cause the game to fail to recognize the updated textures.
+- Any errors in the folder structure or file names can cause the game to fail to recognize the updated textures or even crash due to missing files.

-Enjoy exploring and enhancing your medieval fantasy world with Forever Indev!
+Enjoy exploring Forever Indev!